 You may only submit one application for this grant under this call.
-On the other hand, you may apply for focused project grants (for 2019, new nuclear technology, or development research, for example), but for another project idea.
+On the other hand, you may apply for project grants with a focus (examples for 2020 are Development research or Artistic research), but for another project concept.
 Other restrictions on the grants you may apply for during the same year are shown in the table below.

 What requirements apply if I already have a grant from the Swedish Research Council?

 There are certain restrictions if you are the project leader of an ongoing grant, that is to say where the grant period (payment period from the Swedish Research Council) overlaps the grant period of the grant the application relates to.
 Please note that the availability period, that is to say the time during which you have the right to use your grant, is normally longer than the grant period.
 You can find information about the requirements for your grant in the “Approval of terms and conditions” you received from the Swedish Research Council.

 If you are the project leader for an ongoing research environment grant, you may submit an application under this call, provided that the project grant application is not part of the research environment grant.

 The table below shows information and other restrictions on the grants you may apply for if you already have an ongoing grant.

 Note: If you have been the project leader for previous grants from the Swedish Research Council that have ended, final financial reports for all of these must have been submitted within the permitted time frame in order for you to apply for a new grant.
 Please contact your administrating organisation if you are unsure whether all your final reports have been submitted.